culture

 The A24 Machine

 A24 continues to operate with an instinct for cultural timing that no other studio can match.
-From Everything Everywhere All at Once to Marty Supreme, they have consistently identified the stories that audiences need before audiences know they need them.
+From Everything Everywhere All at Once to Midsommar to Hereditary, they have consistently identified the stories that audiences need before audiences know they need them.

 Mother Mary feels like another of those bets.
 Whether it connects commercially remains to be seen.
-Whether it matters culturally is already evident from the conversation it is generating before anyone has seen it.
+Whether it matters culturally is already evident from the conversation it generated before anyone had seen it and has continued to generate since.

 View all